 Certain derivative instruments are designated as cash flow hedges when they meet the requirements of the general accounting principles for Derivatives and Hedging.
-The Company designates and accounts for the following as cash flows: (i) certain interest rate swaps, in which the cash flows of assets and liabilities are variable based on a benchmark rate; (ii) certain interest rate swaps, in which the cash flows of assets are denominated in different currencies, commonly referred to as cross-currency swaps; and (iii) forward bond purchase commitments.
+The Company designates and accounts for the following as cash flow hedges: (i) certain interest rate swaps, in which the cash flows of assets and liabilities are variable based on a benchmark rate; and (ii) certain interest rate swaps, in which the cash flows of assets are denominated in different currencies, commonly referred to as cross-currency swaps.

-The following table presents the components of AOCI, before income tax, and the consolidated income statement classification where the gain or loss is recognized related to cash flow hedges for the years ended December 31, 2019, 2018 and 2017 (dollars in millions):
+The following table presents the components of AOCI, before income tax, and the consolidated income statement classification where the gain or loss is recognized related to cash flow hedges for the years ended December 31, 2020, 2019 and 2018 (dollars in millions):

-Amounts Inc cluded in AOCI
+Amounts In- cluded in AOCI

-Balance December 31, 2016 \$ (2)
+Balance December 31, 2017 \$ 3

 Gains (losses) deferred in other comprehensive income (loss) 6

-Amounts reclassified to investment related (gains) losses, net (1)

 Amounts reclassified to investment income

 Amounts reclassified to interest expense

-Balance December 31, 2017 3

-Gains (losses) deferred in other comprehensive income (loss) 6

-Amounts reclassified to investment income

-Amounts reclassified to interest expense

 Balance December 31, 2018 9

 Gains (losses) deferred in other comprehensive income (loss) (34)

 Amounts reclassified to investment income

 Amounts reclassified to interest expense (1)

-Balance December 31, 2019 \$ (26)
+Balance December 31, 2019 (26)

+Gains (losses) deferred in other comprehensive income (loss) (27)

+Amounts reclassified to investment income

+Amounts reclassified to interest expense 4

+Balance December 31, 2020 \$ (49)